16 ways to fire up your metabolism

 Who suffers from poor metabolism?

 Your metabolism naturally slows after the age of 40, which means you need to proactively add certain metabolism boosters into your daily life to keep yourself feeling and acting young.
-The average person gains more than half a kilo a year during adult life – enough to pack on 18 kilos between their mid-twenties through to the age of 50.
+The average person gains more than half a kilo a year during adult life – enough to pack on 18 kilos by age of 50.
 However, midlife weight gain isn't inevitable.
 With a healthy regime, you'll sleep better, have more energy and feel firmer.

 19 signs and symptoms of poor metabolism